 Both upper and lower motor neurons may be involved in ALS.
 The upper motor neurons originate in the brain and are unable to leave the central nervous system.
 The dendrites and cell body of an upper motor neuron are located in the cerebral cortex, but the axon travels down through the brain into the brainstem or spinal cord.
 The axon of the upper motor neuron then stimulates a lower motor neuron.
 The dendrites and cell body of the lower motor neuron are located in the central nervous system.
 The axon extends out of the CNS and travels to the muscles in a peripheral nerve.

 In ALS, upper and/or lower motor neurons degenerate and die.
 Strangely, some motor neurons don’t degenerate, including the ones that control the urinary bladder and large intestine.
-The person’s mental faculties are also unaffected in many cases; but some people with ALS develop dementia.
+The person’s mental faculties are also unaffected in many cases, although some people with ALS develop dementia.
 Most patients develop ALS in their forties and older, although younger people can also be affected.